opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

-You can use this option to determine what types of tasks annotators will see first.
+Use this option to determine what types of tasks annotators will see first.

-* **Ongoing (Uniform Sampling)** - Annotators are presented with tasks in the order that is configured under [**Task Sampling**](#task-sampling).
+* **Ongoing** - Annotators are presented with tasks in the order that is configured under [**Task Sampling**](#task-sampling).

     Keep in mind that ongoing evaluation respects the [annotator overlap](#overlap) you set above.
 For example, if you set overlap to `2`, then only 2 annotators will be able to complete annotations on ground truth tasks before the task is considered complete and removed from the labeling stream for other users.
 * **Onboarding** - Annotators are first presented with tasks that have a ground truth annotation.
-This ensures they meet your evaluation .
+This ensures they meet your evaluation standards before progressing through the remaining project tasks.

     Onboarding evaluation disregards the [annotator overlap](#overlap) for ground truth tasks.
 For example, if you set overlap to `2`, but you have 10 annotators, all 10 will still be able to add annotations to ground truth tasks.